ldurback/NonCommutativeCalculusOfVariations/README.md

 Since L = T(dx/dt) - V(x,t) is the Immediate Score, we see that T(dx/dt) is the Kinetic part of the Immediate Score (the Immediate Score associated with the immediate motion), or the Kinetic Score (aka Kinetic Energy), and that [-V(x,t)] is the Situational part of the Immediate Score (the Immediate Score associated with the immediate state), or the Situational Score (aka the negative of the Potential Energy).

-## The relationship between x and dx as well as z and p
+## The relationship between x and dx as well as z and p  (Where the *MAGIC* happens.
+VERY poorly justified)

 Define